steven-isbell/react-patterns/src/patterns/RenderProps/README.md

 </Switch>
 ```

-The Render Props pattern provides a way to reuse and extend functiaonly in a clean, succinct way.
+The Render Props pattern provides a way to reuse and extend functionality in a clean, succinct way.
 In the example above the React Router team is able to extend the functionality of the Route Component by explicitily telling it what elements to render and what data to provide.

+There are three example of Render Props in the `render/` directory.

+The simplest example of render props can be found in `AddText.js`.
+Here we're adding the ability to track input state into our Component.
+We define the functionality and data we want to share amongst Components of a similar type, we pass that information into a render invocation that we receive through props, and that render invocation will return a Component that contains our data and functionality from the previously defined wrapper (eg. `AddText` is used to render our `RenderProps` Component and gives it the ability to track text inputs.)

 For more examples or to read more about Render Props, checkout the <a href="https://reactjs.org/docs/render-props.html">React Documentation on Render Props's</a>.